 Monster Bash, Kagawa

 Already in its 20th year, Monster Bash has in past years offered an impressive line-up of Japanese rock and pop staples, such as Dragon Ash, Buzz the Bears, UVERworld, and The Bonez.
-This year’s lineup is still in the works, but it’s the must-see Shikoku music festival and a great alternative for those who want to skip the city — or have no interest in Summer Sonic.
+It’s the must-see Shikoku music festival and a great alternative for those who want to skip the city — or have no interest in Summer Sonic.

 Where: Sanuki Mannou Park, Kagawa